mjhermanson-nv/langchaindev-launchable/README.md

 The LangChain NVIDIA NIM notebook will be available in the notebooks directory.

-## Notebook Features
+## Technical Stack

-The notebook demonstrates:
+The notebook showcases:
-- **RAG Agent**: Building a retrieval-augmented generation agent with LangGraph
+- **LangGraph**: Build complex, stateful agent workflows with graph-based orchestration
-- **NVIDIA NIM Integration**: Using NVIDIA NIM inference microservices for LLM inference
+- **NVIDIA NIM Models**: Access to LLaMA 3.1 models (8B, 70B) and NVIDIA embeddings via API
-- **Web Search**: Integrating Tavily for real-time web search capabilities
+- **LangChain Integrations**: `ChatNVIDIA` and `NVIDIAEmbeddings` components that work seamlessly with the LangChain ecosystem
-- **Document Processing**: Loading and processing documents for RAG
+- **Advanced RAG Patterns**: Implement research-backed techniques for production RAG systems
-- **Hallucination Detection**: Checking if generated content is grounded in retrieved documents
+- **Structured Outputs**: Use Pydantic models for reliable, validated LLM responses

 ## Useful Commands